scoutant/blokish/README.md

 # Changelog

+## v3.4, 2020/04 : Android 10 and AndroidX Jetpack libraries refactoring
+ * build with Android 10, from nom on : available on Android 7+
+ * refactored Manifest and source dir
+ * Github-CI build with tests

 ## v3.3, 2018/06 : locale nl, Android 8.1
  * locale nl, credits to Vistaus
  * now targetting Android 8.1